 The best computer programs are the ones that enable us to make things that we couldn’t do on our own, but leverage our creative capacities.
 We may be good at drawing, but a computer is great at doing the same task repeatedly — and quickly!

 As programming becomes a larger part of our lives, it’s vital that everyone has an understanding of what programming is and how it can be used.
 Programming is important to our careers, but it also plays a key role in how we participate in politics, how we buy things, and how we stay in touch with one another.

 Learning to code is an exciting journey.
 Whether your goal is to build a mobile app, search a database, or program a robot, coding is a skill that will take you far in life.
-Just remember — computers are your collaborators.
-While learning to program may initially be frustrating, if you choose to stick with it, together you’ll be able to make some brilliant things.
+Just remember — computers are tools.
+While learning to program may initially be frustrating, if you choose to stick with it, you’ll be able to make some brilliant things.